How To File An FIR In A Police Station

 What instances can prompt the filing of an FIR?

 FIR can be registered by the police only for cognizable offences or those offences where the police have the power to arrest the accused without a court warrant.
 Cognizable offences include, murder, child sexual abuse, rape, theft, attack, etc.

-When should you file an FIR?
+When should you register an FIR?

 Generally, the FIR has to be registered at the earliest point of time after the incident and if some delay occurs in filing of the same then it has to be explained.
 A delay in registration has the chances of reducing the credibility of the same because it may give rise to a suspicion as to whether it was an after-thought or a fabricated version.

 Where should you register an FIR?
+FIR police station